vkasojhaa/vkasojhaa/README.md

 ### Hi there 👋

 My name is Vikas, I am an Artificial Intelligence Engineer currently working in India.
-I am passionate about solving complex Computer Vision and Machine Learning problems.
+I am passionate about solving interesting Computer Vision and Machine Learning problems.
 In my spare time you will probably find me playing chess or watching some TV series.

 <i>You can find me here:</i>
 <p>